Last reviewed: 25th June 2020

 |**||PICTEK Gaming Mouse 7200DPI wired 7 Buttons||$13.99|

 |**||Redragon M711 Cobra||$19.99|

 Of our regular price tracked gaming headset the best value headset today is the HyperX Cloud Stinger.
-With its a current price of $47.14 it should work well with this MSI GS75 Stealth i7-10750H RTX 2060 Max-Q 16GB RAM 1.0TB M.2 laptop.
-Out of interest our lowest price tracked on this headset was on 12th Mar 2020 where we saw it for $25.98.
+With its a current price of $39.99 it should work well with this MSI GS75 Stealth i7-10750H RTX 2060 Max-Q 16GB RAM 1.0TB M.2 laptop.
+Over the last few weeks we have noticed it increase its price by $39.99, proving that additional savings can be found you will just need to shop around.
+For reference, our lowest tracked price for this headset was on 12th Mar 2020 and it was priced at $25.98.